msweeney27j/-megr2157-portfolio/docs/assignments/A04/index.md

 ![Motor mount multiview engineering drawing](Drawinga4screenshot.png)

 ## Engineering Lessons Learned
 This project showed how beam bending equations can be used to design a real component rather than just solving for stress or deflection after the geometry is already known.
 Feature 1 was controlled by deflection while feature 2 was controlled by bending stress.
-This showed that both requirements need to checked to find the controlling condition because it can change depending on geometry.
+This showed that both requirements need to bef checked to find the controlling condition because it can change depending on geometry.

 This project also let me think about different ways to improve the stiffness of areas that are likely to bend.